zeroc-ice/ice/README.md

 with the terms and conditions listed in the associated license agreement; the GPL v2 terms and conditions do not apply.

-The Ice software itself remains the same: the only difference between an open- source Ice and a commercial Ice are the license terms.
+The Ice software itself remains the same: the only difference between an open-source Ice and a commercial Ice are the license terms.

 ## Documentation